2rileyallen/Yak-s-n8n-nodes/README.md

         pip install mmpose==1.3.1
         ```

-5.  **Start the Gatekeeper:**
-    * Once setup is complete, run the `start_gatekeeper.bat` file located in the root of the repository to start the server.
-The N8N node requires this server to be running to process jobs.

 ## Using these nodes

 These are the basic steps for working with Yak's node package.
 For detailed guidance on creating and publishing nodes, refer to the [documentation](https://docs.n8n.io/integrations/creating-nodes/).